cvitolo/rnrfa/README.md

 This package uses a non-public API which is likely to change.
 Package and functions herein are provided as is, without any guarantee.

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ### Meta

 -   Please [report any issues or bugs](https://github.com/cvitolo/rnrfa/issues).